 Make your own games

 I found that a lot of games were made out of plastic.
 Charlotte and I bought a game made out of cotton when we attended the hen do for our university friend, Lydia.
 It was so much fun and we played it throughout the night!
 Again, we can re-use it over and over.

 At the moment everyone seems to be using plastic champagne glasses because they are cheap.
 Charlotte and I sneakily made sure everyone used washable glasses instead.
 No one even noticed the difference, plus, it feels classier!

 Be conscious of useless gifting

-Hen Do presents and cards are becoming more popular.
-I opted to just buy the brides something extra special for their wedding present.
-However if you want to buy a present think about what they really need, whether they will re-use it and try to keep it recyclable.
-Or, if they're having a Honeymoon, some money may be a welcome gift.
+Hen do presents and cards are becoming more popular, but I opt to buy the brides something extra special for their wedding present.
+If you do want to buy a present, think about what they really need, whether they will re-use it and try to keep it recyclable.
+Or, if they're having a honeymoon, some money may be a more welcome gift.

 Plan your alcohol